One of the biggest debates I see in the creative entrepreneur space is whether or not you should show your pricing on your website.

 The Biggest Worry About Showing Your Pricing on Your Website

-This ^^^ is the most common concern that comes up from coaches why they say that you should show your pricing on your website.
-And I’ve got quite a few thoughts about it including:
+This ^^^ is the most common concern that comes up from coaches trying to sell you on the idea that you should hide your prices.

 Showing Your Pricing on Your Website in 3 Different Ways